+In short, here’s a little bit about my career path.
 In 1991, I completed my Bachelor of Arts Degree in Psychology.
 In 1996, I completed my Master of Arts Degree in Counseling Psychology.
 In 1998, I completed all requirements for clinical licensure.

-As an information junkie, I’ve trained with some of the greats including Irvin Yalom, Sue Johnson, Janina Fisher, Salvador Minuchin, The Gottman’s, Richard Schwartz, Elisabeth Kubler-Ross, Albert Ellis, Jon Kabat-Zinn, Dan Siegel, Tony Robbins, Esther Perel, Jack Kornfield, and more.
+As an information junkie, I’ve trained with some of the greats including Irvin Yalom, Bessel van der Kolk, Sue Johnson, Janina Fisher, Salvador Minuchin, The Gottman’s, Richard Schwartz, Elisabeth Kubler-Ross, Albert Ellis, Jon Kabat-Zinn, Dan Siegel, Tony Robbins, Esther Perel, Jack Kornfield, Laurel Parnell, and more.